Skip to Content

 5. Pour into muffin tins (greased or lined with cupcake liners).

-Well, chia seeds are not just for fluffy heads of sprouts that look like hedgehogs or former presidents! (although I always did want a Chia Pet, and these are the same type of seed!).
-Chia seeds give you ENERGY!
+Chia seeds are not just for fluffy plant figurines that look like hedgehogs or former presidents!
+(I always did want a Chia Pet, and these are the same seed!).
+Chia seeds do more than decorate your office – they are a superfood that gives you ENERGY!

 Shawnda